1. Finding your way around

 Let's upload some resources.
 Simply click "upload" at the top of the screen.
 ResourceSpace is now asking us to enter the default metadata for the resources we're about to upload.
 We can enter anything that we know is common among the files we're about to upload.
 Later, after uploading, we can then fine-tune the metadata to make it more specific to each resource.

-ResourceSpace uses metadata keywords to allow users to tag and search for resources.
+ResourceSpace supports flexible combinations of structured tags and free text fields to allow users to tag and search for resources.
 By using metadata, users are not restrained to knowing the original context or folder location of a resource, as they are able to search using various contexts (such as title, project, event, department and so on).

 Out of the box ResourceSpace is configured with example metadata fields - these aren't fixed and are very easily customisable to the needs of your organisation, as we'll see later.